RediSearch/RediSearch/docs/Commands.md

 FT.CREATE idx ON HASH PREFIX 1 blog:post: SCHEMA title TEXT SORTABLE published_at NUMERIC SORTABLE category TAG SORTABLE
 ```

-Indexing the sku hash attribute using different TAG and TEXT types with different attribute names:
+Indexing the "sku" attribute from a hash as both a TAG and as TEXT:

 ```sql
 FT.CREATE idx ON HASH PREFIX 1 blog:post: SCHEMA sku AS sku_text TEXT sku AS sku_tag TAG SORTABLE